-METHUEN, MA (WHDH) - A man wanted for stealing a dog in Nashua, New Hampshire was arrested in Methuen Wednesday after barricading himself inside a home, police said.
+METHUEN, MASS.
+(WHDH) - A man wanted for stealing a dog in Nashua, New Hampshire was arrested in Methuen Wednesday after barricading himself inside a home, police said.

 A SWAT team was called to College Lane around 7:30 a.m. after Steve O’Neal, 38, retreated into an attic when officers attempted to execute an arrest warrant on breaking and entering, drug, and gun charges, Methuen Police Chief Joseph Solomon told 7News.

 O’Neil was arrested without incident about an hour later.
 Solomon said he was found hiding inside an end table in a bedroom.